Projects

 Introba is providing mechanical, electrical, plumbing, energy modeling, and sustainability consulting for the University of Toronto's Indigenous House in Scarborough, ON, Canada.

-Indigenous House at the University of Toronto Scarborough exemplifies Indigenous cultural values focusing on scholarship and revitalizing endangered indigenous languages.
-The building will have teaching, research, reflection, and ceremony spaces for Indigenous students, faculty and staff, and the non-Indigenous campus community.
-Additionally, the facility will be welcoming and inclusive, providing opportunities for learning about Indigenous culture, placemaking, traditions, and stories.
+Indigenous House at the University of Toronto Scarborough will exemplify Indigenous cultural values focusing on scholarship and revitalizing endangered indigenous languages.
+The building will have spaces for teaching, research, reflection, and ceremony for Indigenous students, faculty and staff, and the non-Indigenous campus community.
+Additionally, the facility will be welcoming and inclusive, providing opportunities for learning about Indigenous culture, place-making, traditions, and stories.

 The site has sweeping views of the forested ravines to the southwest.
 The building's siting and construction will adhere to Toronto and Region Conservation Authority's top-of-bank setbacks and ravine protection requirements.